 It may be necessary to add outlets to the system.
 The number of additional outlets will be dependent upon the external static pressure which should be measured with a manometer.
 This measurement should be between 1.2-1.3" WC.
 For more details on this test procedure and location for the test, refer to the System Start Up and Adjustment section in this installation manual.
+If you are unsure of your application please reach out to your local rep or info@spacepak.com.

-FIGURE 2.38: STRAIGHT DUCT OR SHOTGUN LAYOUT
+FIGURE 2.30: STRAIGHT DUCT OR SHOTGUN LAYOUT